Running Back 40 Times NFL Combine

 I’ve always loved the NFL Combine.
 A series of events to evaluate the physical characteristics of the best college football players each year.
 While it’s debatable whether this whole event is actually valuable (why we’re still doing 225 rep tests I’ll never know), my fascination with it has never waned.

-When I trained players for the combine, one of the things we would always do is look at previous years’ results to see how we stacked up.
-It was a tool for goal-setting and motivation.
+When I train players for the combine, one of the things we always do is look at previous years’ results to see how we stack up.
+It is a great tool for goal-setting and motivation.

 I basically did the same thing for this guide.
 I went through all the previous NFL Combines to find the fastest running back times of all time.